Goole Town F.C.: History

-The club was founded in 1912 as Goole Town Football Club when they entered into the Midland Football League.
+The club was founded in 1900 as Goole Town Football Club; in 1912, it became a limited company and entered the Midland Football League.
 Town played in that league for three seasons, finishing each season respectably and with a highest position of 4th place in 1914–15.
-That same season they reached the First Round of the FA Cup, but lost to Middlesbrough 9–3 at Ayresome Park.
+That same season they reached the first round of the FA Cup, but lost to Middlesbrough 9–3 at Ayresome Park.

 Play was suspended because of the First World War and Goole did not re-enter the Midland League afterwards.
 However, just after the war, as Goole Shipyards Football Club they became founding members of the Yorkshire Football League for the 1920–21 season.

 In 1924 the club had reverted to the Goole Town name and were back in the Yorkshire League.
 By the late 1920s Goole had proved themselves at this level, their pinnacle in this period being their championship-winning season in 1927–28.
 Goole continued in the Yorkshire League throughout the 1930s and 1940s, picking up the championship during both the 1936–37 and 1947–48 seasons.

 Return to the Midland League

 In 1948, Goole Town decided to return to the Midland Football League, which they had not competed in since the start of the First World War.
 At the end of 1950–51, they finished in 3rd place above the likes of Peterborough United and Boston United.

 For the rest of the 1950s however, Goole lingered in the lower regions of the league, but had one very notable FA Cup run.
-In the 1956–57 season Goole Town reached the Third Round of the FA Cup, having previously knocked out Wigan Athletic 2–1 away and Football League Third Division North side Workington, before finally going out to Nottingham Forest.
+In the 1956–57 season Goole Town reached the third round of the FA Cup, having previously knocked out Wigan Athletic 2–1 away and Football League Third Division North side Workington, before finally going out to Nottingham Forest.

 The 1960s for Goole Town was largely uneventful in the league; the majority of the time they finished around mid-table, with a decent 5th-place finish in 1967–68 being the highlight.
 That season they had also taken Spennymoor United to a first round replay in the FA Cup.